ORU falls at Memphis, 72-57

-MEMPHIS, Tenn. — Oral Roberts faced steep odds even before taking the basketball court against a talented Memphis team on Friday night.
+MEMPHIS, Tenn. - Oral Roberts faced steep odds even before taking the basketball court against Memphis on Friday night.

-The Golden Eagles lost Steven Roundtree (day-to-day) to an ankle injury during a Thursday practice at the FedExForum, decimating a lineup already dealing with injury issues.
+The Golden Eagles lost Steven Roundtree to an ankle and knee sprain during a Thursday practice at the FedExForum, decimating an interior game already faced with injury.

 ORU - which only had eight players available - never found its groove as Memphis defeated the Eagles 72-57 before an announced crowd of 16,410.